-English 4 or English 4 (H), Video Production, Environmental Science or Environmental Science (H), Math 4 or Calculus (H), Spanish 3 or Spanish 3 (H), and Spanish 4 or Spanish 4 (H)
+English 4 or English 4 (H), Video Production, Environmental Science or Environmental Science (H), Math 4 or Calculus (H)

 DIGITAL PORTFOLIOS

 In addition to the measures of achievement required of all California high school students, HTHMA students develop a digital portfolio that provides a comprehensive look at each student's work, learning, and personal growth.
 When building their digital portfolios students have options of using tools such as Weebly, Wix or ZeeMee as their platform of choice.
 Each digital portfolio often includes a personal statement, resume, and work samples.
 Additionally, students capture their internship and job shadow experiences in these digital portfolios that ultimately have the authentic audience of college admission committees.